Skip to main content

 No, housing is not included in the registration fee.

-Housing is an additional $199 per night/per room, regardless of who stays in the room.
+Housing is an additional $210 per night/per room, regardless of who stays in the room.
 Up to 4 people can stay in a room.
 Parking fees are also not included in the registration fee or the housing cost.
-Please complete the Housing Request Form by May 9, 2024.
-This form will be sent via email to the Group Leader once registration is confirmed.
-Groups must stay at the Gaylord Resort.
-If you choose to stay off-site there will be an additional charge for groups staying off-site.
+Please complete the Housing Request Form by June 13, 2025.
+Registration for housing will open at the same time as Conference Registration.
+Rooms at the Gaylord are first come first serve.
+There currently is not enough space in the Gaylord Hotel to house all registrants, however, our team will assist you in finding nearby accommodations for the weekend.

 Accommodations